 Selected grapes were picked in mid September and left to dry in specially ventilated rooms until the end of January.
 During this time the grapes lost about 40% of their natural weight.
 The grapes were destemmed and crushed at the end of January.
 Fermentation temperature was between 18°-22°C with daily periodic pumping over, while the length of maceration was 20 days.
 This Amarone was matured in oak (a mixture of large 'botti' and French oak barriques) for 18 months before bottling.

-Deep and intense on the nose with perfumes of dried cherries and blueberries, with notes of spiced autumn fruit compote.
-On the palate it is powerful but modern, with a lovely balance of ripe tannins and spiced, concentrated savoury cherry fruit character.
+This Amarone is deep and intense on the nose with aromas of dried cherries and blueberries and notes of spiced autumn fruit compote.
+On the palate it is powerful, with a lovely balance of ripe tannins and spiced, concentrated savoury cherry fruit character.
 A touch of woodsmoke completes the long finish.